minhnimble/learning-notes/learning-paths/flutter/ui/building-ui-flutter.md

   - Used for presenting related nuggets of information.
   - Accepts a single child, but that child can be a Row, Column, or other widget that holds a list of children.
   - Displayed with rounded corners and a drop shadow.
-  - A Card’s content can’t scroll.
+  - A Card's content can't scroll.
 - [ListTile](https://docs.flutter.dev/ui/layout#listtile): Organizes up to 3 lines of text, and optional leading and trailing icons, into a row. => [Demo](https://github.com/flutter/gallery/tree/main/lib/demos/material/list_demo.dart)
   - A specialized row that contains up to 3 lines of text and optional icons.
   - Less configurable than Row, but easier to use.